negativetwelve/project-1/readme.md

 Let's try to reload the page...oh no!
 Looks like we need to define our `@user` variable.
 Add a line to the `UsersController` to set the instance variable `@user` by creating a new instance of the `User` class.

+After reloading the page again, we have another error, this time, there's an undefined method `users_path`.
+What does this mean?
+It means we're missing a route that allows us to submit the form.
+We need to a add a POST endpoint at `/signup` that calls the correct method on the `UsersController`.
+Which method do we want to add?
+Think about which method is responsible for creating a new User object.

+After adding that method to the `UsersController` (you can leave the method blank for now) as well as adding the correct route to `routes.rb`, reload the page.

+NOTE: Some useful debugging tips:

+* Remember you can run `rake routes` in your terminal to see a list of all the routes you have defined in `rotues.rb`
+* Remember the `as: ` syntax for adding a name to the routes